darayn/darayn/README.md

   <img src="https://media.giphy.com/media/jdPMeyv9rn0hZHh8n9/giphy.gif" width="200"/>
 </div>

-- 🔭 Developer at <a href="marchtee.com">March</a>.
-Community Manager at iNeuron.ai.
+- 🔭 Developer at <a href="marchtee.com">March</a>
 - 🌱 Learning about Backend Development.
-Strong command on Data Structures and Algorithms.
+Strong command on Data Structures and Algorithms
-- 👯 I’m looking to collaborate on MERN projects.
+- 👯 I’m looking to collaborate on MERN projects
-- ⚡ Fun fact: The code I write is not worth writing, until it solves bigger problem.
+- ⚡ Fun fact: The code I write is not worth writing, until it solves bigger problem

 ---